henrique-galimberti/holi-express/README.md

 single entity operations.
 Every microservice consists of a main Verticle that deploys a REST endpoint and registers it on service discovery.

-Every API call will go through an API Gateway, which is currently responsible for:
+Every API call goes through an API Gateway, which is currently responsible for:
 * Very simple Load Balancing
 * Fault Tolerance (through circuit-breaker)
 * Service Discovery